 What Is Lead Time?

-Lead time is another manufacturing metric that helps calculate the total time it takes for orders to be completed and shipped to customers.
+Lead time is a metric used to measure the time it takes to complete a process from the moment a customer request is made until the request is fulfilled.
 Unlike cycle time, lead time considers the time it takes to receive and process a customer order, in addition to the time it takes to deliver the items.

 Lead time may be different depending on your specific operations.
 In the case of manufacturers, you would only count the time it takes to procure materials and orders, perform the work in progress, and ship the finished items out.
 If you were a retailer, you would only need to calculate the procurement and shipping times.
 The formula that manufacturers can use to calculate lead time is: